 So you’re thinking of using your travel trailer for winter camping?
 Yes, you can use it.
 But don’t try until you learn what you need to know about cold weather RV living.

-Although fifth wheels and travel trailers can be used during the winter, they work better and keep you more comfortable if they have cold weather camping accessories.
+Although fifth wheels and travel trailers can be used in fall camping weather, and winter, too, they work better and keep you more comfortable if they have cold weather camping accessories.
 In this article, we discuss:

 - What is a four season RV?